vanheeringen-lab/seq2science/README.md

 # Snakemake workflows
-The comprehensive snakemake workflows of the *vanheeringen lab*.
+The comprehensive snakemake workflows repository of the *vanheeringen lab*.
 Please take a look at our **[wiki](https://github.com/vanheeringen-lab/snakemake-workflows/wiki)** for help with installation, how to run it, and best practices.

 ### Why use
 Super easy, automated quality checks, modular  # TODO